 Prospects, referrals or otherwise, will likely research the investment firm by visiting the company website and read online reviews.

-The site should include client testimonials, and it should also have call to action clearly visible.
+The site should include client testimonials, and it should also have a call to action clearly visible.

 Just as happy clients will share positive reviews, unhappy ones will share their own reviews.
 Be quick to address negative feedback, so at least prospects know the organization takes feedback seriously and that change will be made.